Info and Instructions for the PlayoffComputer app

 would be "3").
 For leagues without divisions, this is the total number of playoff spots.
 For leagues that award

-an additional playoff spot to the team leftover with the highest points total, only
+additional playoff spots to the teams leftover with the highest points total, only

 select the number of playoff spots in this section that are awarded by record.